Beginners Guide to Camping

 Cooking outdoors is one of the most fun aspects of camping.
 Whether you choose to live off the barbecue, cook up a feast on a double burner camping stove, or keep it simple with a tiny backpacking stove, there are plenty of options for what to cook and how to cook it while out camping.

-The internet is full of fantastic simple meals that you can cook while camping.
-Before you go on the hunt for these, it's always worth noting you're using your cooking equipment correctly and safely.
-Knowledge such as the right kind of gas, and where you can and can't cook can save your life.
+The internet is full of fantastic simple meals that you can cook while camping (Why not check out our FREE Camping Recipe Cookbook).
+Before you go on the hunt for these, it's always worth noting that you're using your cooking equipment correctly and safely.
+Knowledge such as the right kind of gas, and where you can and probably shouldn't cook can save your life.
 So make sure you take a look at our cooking outdoors guide below:

 Guide to Cooking Outdoors

-The best thing about the outdoor industry, is that somebody is always willing to help out.
+The best thing about the world of camping, is that somebody is always willing to help out.
 Our Facebook and Twitter pages are chocked full of passionate campers, always willing to lend some advice when somebody needs it.
 So we asked them to leave us a few tips that they wish somebody had told them before their first time camping: